 Event jobs in hotels do have a demanding schedule.
 That is, event and meeting space is frequently busy during the weekdays with seminars and conferences; evenings may be used for more formal business events or fundraisers and weekends are committed to social events such as weddings throughout the year.

-Just like their hotel counterparts, restaurants have private function space and event and catering managers are responsible for overseeing those programs.
+Restaurants: Just like their hotel counterparts, restaurants have private function space and event, and catering managers are responsible for overseeing those programs.
 Restaurants are probably the most popular offsite venue for hosting a variety of corporate and social events.

-Imagine the range of businesses that play some sort of role in planning or executing corporate and social events.
-Just begin to consider a little brainstorming and you’ll think about businesses such as party rentals, tents, florals, staging, security, transportation, photography, catering and more.
-Each of these employers will have a need for someone who offers strong selling and account management skills with their event clients.
+Specific Services: Imagine the range of businesses that play some sort of role in planning or executing corporate and social events.
+Just begin to consider a little brainstorming, and you’ll think about businesses such as party rentals, tents, florals, staging, security, transportation, photography, catering and more.
+Each of these employers will need someone who offers strong selling and account management skills with their event clients.